 - The fee table pre-calculated per year shows total fees.

-- See Funding Opportunities for information on scholarships and stipends.
+- See Funding/Awards for information stipends and funding opportunities.

 - New Students: students starting in September will receive registration information during the summer.
 Those starting in January will receive registration information in early December.